Still foggy over Furlough? A Q&A for Employees

 What is furlough?

-In case you missed it, the Coronavirus Job retention Scheme (CJRS) allows employers to put those who were on their PAYE payroll as at the 19 March 2020 (updated date as at 15 April 2020) on a period of leave without work (known as furlough leave) and claim 80% of their wages (subject to a maximum cap of £2500 per month) from the Government as a grant (meaning they do not need to repay it).
+The Coronavirus Job retention Scheme (CJRS) originally allowed employers to put those who were on their PAYE payroll as at the 19 March 2020 (updated date as at 15 April 2020) on a period of leave without work (known as furlough leave) and claim 80% of their wages (subject to a maximum cap of £2500 per month) from the Government as a grant (meaning they do not need to repay it).

 The Scheme is designed to help support employers whose operations have been severely affected by coronavirus to help them retain their employees and protect the UK economy.
-Claims can be backdated to 1 March 2020 (provided employees were not undertaking work at this time) and the application portal opened on 20 April 2020 with the first payments of the grant due 30 April 2020.
+Claims could be back-dated to 1 March 2020 (provided employees were not undertaking work at this time) and the application portal opened on 20 April 2020 with the first payments of the grant due 30 April 2020.

-Currently, grants can be claimed for a period of furlough up to 30 July 2020 (this was recently extended from June 2020).
-From August 2020 the government has made amendments to the scheme, with employers being asked to contribute to the cost and we believe with some part-time working being permitted in addition to some furlough leave.
-It will continue to run in a revised form from August 2020 to the end of October 2020.
-Guidance is due to be published at the end of May 2020 and we will update this blog as more information becomes available.
+Grants could be claimed for a period of furlough up to 30 July 2020 (this was extended from June 2020).
+From August 2020 the government made amendments to the scheme, with employers being asked to contribute to the cost and with some part-time working being permitted in addition to some furlough leave (referred to as flexible furlough).
+It was initially due to continue in a revised form from August 2020 to the end of October 2020.